el1s3k/GoPhishDemo/readme.md

    - **Run phish_setup script from GoPhishDemo repository**
 	 - In your home directory, create a script. (e.g. nano setup.sh).
-     - Copy phish_setup.sh script from [GoPhish GitHub page](https://github.com/el1s3k/GoPhishDemo).
+     - Copy phish_setup.sh script from [el1s3k GitHub page](https://github.com/el1s3k/GoPhishDemo).
      - Paste into your script (e.g. nano setup.sh) and save it.
 	 - Change the permissions of the script to be executable. (e.g. chmod +x setup.sh).
 	 - Run script. (./setup.sh)